Join the Lab

 Postdocs

 All funded postdoc positions in my lab are full at this time.
 However, independent postdoctoral fellows are always welcome, and I am happy to advise any interested individuals on related fellowship or grant applications.
 I have previous experience as both a Miller Fellow and a Branco Weiss Fellow myself and would be delighted to help strategize an application.
-The University of Chicago Fellows program in the Biological Sciences (applications due annually in December) is one exciting opportunity specific to our university.
-Please feel free to reach out at cbrook@uchicago.edu if you are interested in developing a fellowship application to join the group.
+UC Berkeley offers a range of fellowship opportunities; please feel free to reach out at [email protected] if you are interested in developing a fellowship application to join the group.

 Field Technicians